 SIEGEL: And now back to the subject of play at South by Southwest.
 We're joined by NPR's Elise Hu, who's at the Austin Convention Center.
 Hi, Elise.

 ELISE HU, BYLINE: Hi there, Robert.

-SIEGEL: And I should say that hi-tech and play have been a natural combination at least ever since our desktops came with Solitaire software loaded in them.
+SIEGEL: And I should say that high-tech and play have been a natural combination, at least ever since our desktops came with Solitaire software loaded in them.
 What's new and different at South by Southwest in the world of games and toys?